Ordering a custom product can seem overwhelming, we know; but don't worry, we are here to help.

 Being a natural material, each hide of leather is unique and will possess different characteristics and natural markings, even if it is from the same manufacturer and created via the same tanning process.
 Therefore, variances in the uniformity of the material is a natural expression of leather's unique character and should be anticipated.

-We offer three different types of leather in the shop: Vegetable Tanned, English Bridle (yes, technically English Bridle is vegetable tanned, but don't worry, we will elaborate on why below) and Latigo.
+We offer three different types of leather in the shop: Latigo, Vegetable Tanned, English Bridle (yes, technically English Bridle is vegetable tanned, but don't worry, we will elaborate on why below).

 Vegetable tanning refers to the use of tree-based tannins in the tanning process.
 The vegetable tanning process takes one to three months to complete vs. one to three days needed for chrome tanning.
 Due to the longer production time, it is a more expensive leather compared to chrome-tanned leathers.
-Veg tanned leather is more eco-friendly than chrome tanning, but in good conscience, we do not endorse any tanning/manufacturing process as 'environmentally friendly'.
+While veg tanning is accepted to be more ecological than chrome tanning, we cannot with integrity assert any tanning/manufacturing process as wholly 'environmentally friendly'.

 Due to this leather being hot stuffed, it can handle freshwater exposure for shorter periods with proper aftercare.
 For the sake of longevity of the product, I wouldn't recommend it being submerged for longer periods or regular water exposure -- Biothane is recommended for such activities for its peace of mind.

 Latigo leather is combination-tanned, meaning first it’s chrome-tanned and then vegetable-tanned.
 The leather is then hot-stuffed with a good amount of waxes and oils, making it quite durable.
 It’s a lengthy process and drives up cost, making it one of the most expensive types of cow hide leather.
-Because of the chrome tanning process, it is also worthy to note that Latigo is not as environmentally friendly as strictly vegetable tanned leather.
+Because of the chrome tanning process involved, it is also worth noting that Latigo leather is not considered as environmentally friendly as strictly vegetable tanned leather.